dacrypt/sm-monitor/README.md

 - Run it once manually to install the missing packages.

 # Donations
-I'm giving away this piece of software for free under GPU licensing.
+I'm giving away this piece of software for free under GNU licensing.
 If you feel it has some worth to you, you can donate to the BTC address at the bottom.

 I think you'll make more money by using this script because you rig will reboot itself in case of problems and you will be more informed about issues with your setup.
 I hope you find it useful and I hope you value the time and thinking put on it.